zapplebee/dynamicLCARS/README.md

 ![Preview](http://zacharyskalko.com/files/LCARS1.jpg "Preview")
 This is a preview of an early version.
-Currently built with **jquery.svg.js**.
+Currently built with [jquery.svg.js](http://keith-wood.name/svg.html).
 The DOM support is poor.

+Currently the entire page is SVG.
+The objective of this project will be to reduce the SVG usage to only the [elbow elements](http://zacharyskalko.com/files/LCARS_ELBOW.jpg) unless it is possible to create them with pure CSS.

 ###Objective